Barco (manufacturer)

-Barco NV is a Belgian technology company that specializes in digital projection and imaging technology, focusing on three core markets: entertainment, enterprise, and healthcare.
-It employs 3600 employees located in 90 countries.
-The company has 400 granted patents.
+Barco NV is a global technology company that specializes in visualization, collaboration, and networking technology, focusing on three core markets: entertainment, enterprise, and healthcare.
+It employs more than 3000 employees worldwide.
+The company has 900+ granted patents.
 Barco is headquartered in Kortrijk, Belgium, and has its own facilities for Sales & Marketing, Customer Support, R&D and Manufacturing in Europe, North America and Asia-Pacific.
 Shares of Barco are listed on Euronext Brussels.
 It has a market cap of around €1.28 billion (July 2025).
-Barco sells its ClickShare products to enable wireless projection from sender devices to receiver displays.
+As of early 2026, the company reported annual sales of €963.8 million for the 2025 fiscal year.